hamarkovic/Microridge_Curviness_Analysis/README.md

 <img src="https://github.com/hamarkovic/Microridge_Curviness_Analysis/blob/master/Images/W6_curvature_fomula.png" width="50%">

 It also outputs a more simple measue of curvature obtained by dividing the total ridge length by the distance between the endpoints of the ridge.
+The output is a csv named OutputCurvatures.csv.

 <img src="https://github.com/hamarkovic/Microridge_Curviness_Analysis/blob/master/Sample_Curvature_Output.gif">